fazemahn/portfolio-manager/README.md

  - Navigate to django directory `cd django`
  - Run the command `python manage.py makemigrations`
  - Then run `python manage.py migrate` to create the required tables
+ - Once migration is complete, run the command `python manage.py runserver` to run the application
- - You should now be able to browse the site
+ - You should now be able to browse the site on localhost:8000